fewagency/boilerplate-pattern-library/README.md

 ## Installing a CMS or framework on top of this boilerplate

+If your framework has it's own handling of `.env`, just remove the `fewagency/env` requirement from `composer.json`!

 ### WordPress - with Multisite
 It's hard getting *Multisite* to work with WordPress subdirectory installs, therefore we've come up with a way of installing WordPress from download instead of using Composer.